ValentinMassa/ValentinMassa/README.md

 <div align="left">

-I'm a Back-end developer with a strong ability to learn quickly, enabling me to achieve my goals effectively.
+I'm a Salesforce Seller in training with a strong ability to learn quickly, enabling me to achieve my goals effectively.
-Currently, I work in a networking position configurating servers and optimizing networks.

 💻 **Student of Computer engineer**
-🚀 **Back-end developer .NET**
+🚀 **Salesforce Platform**

 </div>